This is an official version.

 Return after voluntary retirement

-(1) After one year of voluntary retirement, a boxer wishing to return to professional boxing must pass a complete physical examination including a VO-2
+120. (1) After one year of voluntary retirement, a boxer wishing to return to professional boxing must pass a complete physical examination including a VO-2 MAX test that measures endurance and recovery capacity of the body.

 121. A contest shall not be terminated by a low blow, as the protectors that are used by both boxers are sufficient protection to withstand any low blow that might otherwise incapacitate either of the boxers.